derivexyz/lyra-avalon-interfaces/examples/CollateralManager.md

 ## Calculate minimum collateral <a name="mincollat"></a>

-To decide whether we want to topOff/take excess collateral from a position, we will calculate the minCollateral and add a 50% buffer.
-We can use the built-in `VaultAdapter._getMinCollateralForPosition()` function to get this value.
-The direct alternative to this is `OptionGreekCache.getMinCollateral()` but requires many more cross-contract calls.
+To decide whether we want to topOff or take excess collateral from a position, we calculate the `minCollateral` using `VaultAdapter._getMinCollateralForPosition()` and add a 50% buffer.
+The direct alternative to this is `OptionGreekCache.getMinCollateral()` but requires more cross-contract calls.

 ```solidity
 function _getTargetCollateral(uint positionId)